MahmoudRe/react-one-modal/docs/focus.md

 An element with focus-trap should act as it is the only element in the document to interact with, and keep the natural behavior of the browser to determine what should happen before circulating the focus.
 This leads to the last option!

-### 3. Making everything outside the modal not-focusable
+### 3. Making everything outside the modal not focusable

 As for the last option, it is trivial to make an element and all its descendant not-focusable with the `inert` attribute, which is now standard and fully supported on latest version of all modern browsers.
 However, versions before 2022/2023 doesn't support it, therefore a polyfill should be considered.
-To make a focus-trap, simply add `inert` attribute to all sibling-elements and also to all sibling elements of its parent, repeat recursively until reaching the`body`.
+To make a focus-trap, simply add `inert` attribute to all siblings of the modal element and also to all siblings of its parent element, repeat recursively until reaching the`body`.

-In contrast to the impossibility of preventing focus to occur on an element, making an element not-tabbable is possible and fairly easy even without `inert` attribute by using `tabindex="-1"`, which is the method used to make `inert` polyfill.
+In contrast to the impossibility of preventing focus to occur on an element, making an element not tabbable is possible and fairly easy even without `inert` attribute by using `tabindex="-1"`, which is the method used to make `inert` polyfill.
 At the end, navigating the document is concerned with tabbable elements and not focusable element [see the differences here](#tabbable-focusable-and-inert)

 ### Honorable mention: CSS-Tricks